 I sometimes find this difficult but I always tell myself how awesome the experience was so I make myself believe it’s already happened, which in a way makes taking action much easier.

-You have to imagine everything happening in the present moment and make your mind believe that the vision has come to pass so the vision is embedded in your mind as a memory and no vision seems impossible.
+You have to imagine everything as though it's happening in the present moment and make your mind believe the vision has come to pass so the vision is embedded in your mind as a memory that feels possible.

 How has visualization changed your life?